honeycombio/agentless-integrations-for-aws/README.md

 #### MySQL & PostgreSQL RDS Integration for Cloudwatch Logs

-You can configure MySQL on RDS to publish its slow query and audit logs to Cloudwatch Logs.
+You can configure MySQL on RDS to publish its slow query logs to Cloudwatch Logs.
 For more information, click [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_LogAccess.html#USER_LogAccess.Procedural.UploadtoCloudWatch).

 After configuring RDS to write to Cloudwatch Logs, you can install the MySQL or PostgreSQL RDS Integration below and get rich MySQL or PostgreSQL event data into Honeycomb in a matter of minutes.
 Simply supply one or more RDS Cloudwatch Log groups to monitor, provide your Honeycomb write key, and go!

 [Click here to install the Mysql RDS Integration](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=honeycomb-rds-mysql-log-integration&templateURL=https://s3.amazonaws.com/honeycomb-builds/honeycombio/integrations-for-aws/LATEST/templates/cloudwatch-rds-mysql.yml)

 [Click here to install the PostgreSQL Integration](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=honeycomb-rds-postgresql-log-integration&templateURL=https://s3.amazonaws.com/honeycomb-builds/honeycombio/integrations-for-aws/LATEST/templates/cloudwatch-rds-postgresql.yml)

+**Note:** Audit logs are not currently supported.

 **Note:** PostgreSQL RDS Integration will not currently parse the details of queries involving quoted table or column names.